einzige/pose/readme.markdown

 The search index is automatically updated when Objects are saved or deleted.

 ## Indexing existing objects in the database
-If you have existing objects in the database before adding Pose, you can either save them again, or add them to the search index manually.
-Indexes are added per class.
+If you had existing data in your database before adding Pose, it isn't automatically included in the search index.
+They will be added on the next save/update operation on them.
+You can also manually add existing objects to the search index.

     rake pose:reindex_all[MyClass]